What Does an LSD High Feel Like?

-At the peak of an LSD high, during a period of two to six hours, LSD users can experience intense hallucinations, including perceiving objects that are not present, and seeing motion in stationary items.
-The intense sensory and hallucinogenic effects often last for 8 hours, and then take an additional 4 hours to gradually fade away.
+At the peak of an LSD high, LSD users can experience intense hallucinations for two to six hours, including perceiving objects that are not present and seeing motion in stationery items.
+The severe sensory and hallucinogenic effects often last for 8 hours and then take an additional 4 hours to fade away.

 What Are the Physical Effects of LSD?